Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 turbopuffer in Atlassian

-Atlassian indexes Jira tickets, Confluence wikis, Google Drive documents, and associated metadata – over 5 billion documents across millions of namespaces.
+Atlassian indexes Jira tickets, Confluence wikis, Google Drive documents, and associated metadata – billions of documents across millions of namespaces.
 They build search APIs on top of turbopuffer that are used in both user-facing search (e.g. Cmd+K in Confluence) and as tools for agents to retrieve context during Rovo chat sessions.

 Each customer's data is indexed on a separate turbopuffer namespace.
 Actively searched namespaces are cached for sub-20ms queries; inactive namespaces maintain their indexes on low-cost object storage without accruing idle compute capacity costs.
 Atlassian's p90 latency across all queries, hot and cold, is ~60ms.